-- Low population growth in the Diamond Creek catchment as compared to Greater Melbourne. - Less expenditure due to much of the Activity Centre catchment falling into Green Wedge zoned areas with very low density development. - The Diamond Creek Major Activity Centre is considered a small MAC as compared to other centres in the region such as Greensborough and Doncaster. - The importance of maintaining the activity centres attractive setting, therefore limiting redevelopment potential.
+- Low population growth in the Diamond Creek catchment as compared to Greater Melbourne. - Less expenditure due to much of the Activity Centre catchment falling into Green Wedge zoned areas with very low density development. - The importance of maintaining the activity centres attractive setting, therefore limiting redevelopment potential.